PharaohCola13/pacviz/book/03-pacman-residual-plot.md

 }

 \caption{Graphical result of Example 1.
-We can see that the units are attached to the residual standard deviation as well as the angular axis markings.
-Make note that if you want a space between the numerical value and the units to add a space in the character string.}(\#fig:example1)
+We can see that the units are attached to the residual standard deviation as well as the angular axis markings.}(\#fig:resexample1)
 \end{figure}
 \newpage